 Some dog owners who travel a lot will run into complex situations and will occasionally require to bring gates with them to contain their pet dogs.
 For such occasions, certain portable dog gates are the best because they are easy to carry, pack, and put up.
-While not the most sturdiest, they get the job done for small to medium sized dogs.
+While not the sturdiest, they get the job done for small to medium-sized dogs.

 Pet gates for homes with small AND large pets

-If you have more than one pet at home, and especially if those pets differ substantially in size (small dog and big dog, or even medium sized dog and a cat) – you're going to need a certain type of gates.
+If you have more than one pet at home, and especially if those pets differ substantially in size (small dog and big dog, or even medium-sized dog and a cat) – you're going to need a certain type of gate.
 That's the kind of gates with small doors on the inside.
 Any smaller animal will be able to pass through (toy dog breeds or any cat) but bigger animals will not.

 Temporary pet gates for dogs

 Yes – even temporary dog gates exist!
-For those busy houses where everybody is constantly walking around the place, or if you have guest over for dinner all the time, you can use some temporary pet gates for dogs.
-They are ultra-easy to put up and remove – similarly to those portable gates – and will still look nice, sturdy and do the job.
+For those busy houses where everybody is constantly walking around the place, or if you have guests over for dinner all the time, you can use some temporary pet gates for dogs.
+They are ultra-easy to put up and remove – similarly to those portable gates – and will still look nice, sturdy, and do the job.

 Dog gates used on stairs

-If you have stairs at how, and you've taught your dog how to use stairs, occasionally you might want to prevent your pooch from entering or exiting the area to which only stairs would provide access to.
-Usually, that's the job for either gates that can be mounted into the wall, or something that can be placed independently right at the front of the stairway.
+If you have stairs at how, and you've taught your dog how to use stairs, occasionally you might want to prevent your pooch from entering or exiting the area to which only stairs would provide access.
+Usually, that's the job for either gate that can be mounted into the wall, or something that can be placed independently right at the front of the stairway.

 Categories of pet gates for dogs